JeffersonLab/anaGrape/README.md

    (c) display at end of running "spring", thus stored in file "spring.log"
 8. when using multiple root files produced with exact same input file, the correct weight factor is (total crossection)/(total event numbers of all files)
 9. Its default +Z axis is along proton beam direction.This applies to Theta angle in input file.
 To analyze its output in +Z along electron beam direction, we need to do rotation for all particle TLorentzVector by RotateY(TMath::Pi()). if we are using electron beam direction as +Z axis, we need to rotate along Y 180 degree to analyses results
-10. Elastic and quasi-elastic (with additional pi0 mass) are ok for proton at rest, but DIS mode doesn't work for proton as rest, refer to https://research.kek.jp/people/tabe/grape/FAQ/patrest.html
+10. Elastic and quasi-elastic (with additional pi0 mass) are ok for proton at rest, but DIS mode doesn't work for proton as rest, so you need to use moving proton then boost to rest. refer to https://research.kek.jp/people/tabe/grape/FAQ/patrest.html

 ### known problem
 1. occasionally, integ wouldn't end because grid calculation can't converge for certain configuration.